12 things you didn’t know about the World Food Programme

 WFP is the frontline agency responding to emergencies caused by conflict, climate shocks, pandemics and other disasters.
 We are tackling ongoing emergencies in over 20 countries or regions, the majority fuelled by conflict.

-We provide school meals to 15.5 million children, improving both their nutrition and their access to a potentially life-changing education.
+We provide school meals to nearly 20 million children, improving both their nutrition and their access to a potentially life-changing education.
 Since 1990 we have built the capacity of national governments, with more than 40 taking over school feeding programmes.

-In 2021, nearly 159,000 hectares of land was developed and 1,609 hectares of forest was planted under WFP’s Food Assistance for Assets initiative, which meets people’s immediate food needs while improving their ability to offset the worst effects of climate-related and other disasters.
+In 2021, nearly 190,000 hectares of land was developed and more than 3,000 hectares of forest was planted under WFP’s Food Assistance for Assets initiative, which meets people’s immediate food needs while improving their ability to offset the worst effects of climate-related and other disasters.

 We delivered 4.4 million metric tons of food in 2021, reaching nearly 68 million women and girls and more than 60 million men and boys.